Energy Savings: Why Should We Be Concerned With Conserving the Quality of the Available Energy.

 (The Boiler-BHP power unit is a bit confusing because BHP could be confused with brake-horsepower (bhp), which is an auto-industry terminology)

-Despite all the talk of “green energy,” fossil fuels still supply about ~ 80 percent of all world energy in 2022.
-The use of coal is now falling (down from 30 percent in 2015 to 27 percent in 2020), while renewables are increasing (up from 2 percent in 2015 and 3 percent in 2016 to 6 percent in 2020).
-Natural gas produces about 117 pounds of CO2 per MMBtu equivalent, which is about half the amount produced by coal for the same amount of energy; however, if counting H2O and CH4 (methane), the major component of Natural Gas, the natural gas production of GHGs is very high.
+Despite all the talk of “green energy,” fossil fuels still supply about 80 percent of the world’s energy in 2022.
+The use of coal is now falling (from 30 percent in 2015 to 27 percent in 2020), while renewables are increasing (from 2 percent in 2015 and 3 percent in 2016 to 6 percent in 2020).
+Natural gas produces about 117 pounds of CO2 per MMBtu equivalent, which is about half the amount produced by coal for the same amount of energy; however, if accounting for H2O and CH4 (methane), the major component of Natural Gas, the GHG emissions from natural gas production are very high.

-Smart, efficient, and sustainable electrical, and industrial heating is the key to success.
+Smart, efficient, and sustainable electrical and industrial heating are the keys to success.
 Computers were miniaturized with smart materials, and advances in nanomaterials processing are now miniaturizing thermal devices.
 We must use smart heating devices for quick decarbonization.

-Spurred by the understanding provided by modern thermodynamics, good progress has been made in developing smart energy devices.
-A range of industrial-use innovative- products that perform the same objectives as before but with lower energy use (by >90% or more improvement) have now become available.
+Spurred by advances in modern thermodynamics, good progress has been made in developing smart energy devices.
+A range of industrial-use innovative products that perform the same objectives as before but with lower energy use (by >90% or more improvement) have now become available.
 The US manufacturing sector accounts for almost 10% of the GDP and uses nearly 30% of the energy generated.
-Nearly half of this energy (thousand trillions of KiloJoules per year) is used for steam and process heat (reference from DOE publications).
-Any improvement in this usage is expected to help with common energy issues and save considerable money.
-When energy is used for an objective, it is often used in a manner that changes the type of energy employed and almost always degrades the quality of the energy used.
+Nearly half of this energy (thousands of trillions of Kilowatt-Hours per year) is used for steam and process heat (per DOE publications).
+We expect any improvements in this usage to help with common energy issues and save considerable money.
+When energy is used for an objective, it is often converted into a different form and almost always degrades in quality.
 Any energy-conversion device for an objective – such as lighting, anti-bacterial steam production, process-heat generation, or transportation- can be considered a machine.
 Such machines are rated by their power.
 Power is the measure of the rate of energy conversion.
 The most commonly used engineering units for power are Kilowatts (i.e., Kilo-Joules per second) or BTU/hr.
 2 kW = 6,829 BTU/hr.
-The 2 KW number is an approximate average value for daily use devices used for cooking, lighting, drying, ironing, transportation, and other devices commonly used in a US household.
+The 2 kW number is an approximate average value for daily-use devices for cooking, lighting, drying, ironing, transportation, and other devices commonly used in a US household.
 As suggested in one of the articles in the Journal “Nature,” Oct.
-2017 issue, the use of high-temperature and high-temperature energy transfer can lead to some of the best efficiencies and productivity enhancement for many processes employed for materials and energy conversions.
+2017 issue, the use of high-temperature energy transfer can lead to some of the best efficiencies and productivity enhancements for many processes employed for materials and energy conversions.
 This is the MHI specialty.
-MHI manufactures devices that significantly reduce the energy required downstream, whether it is processing with superheated steam (compared to standard steam) or manufacturing friction-free surfaces with the cascade e-ion plasma (compared to normal plasma).
+MHI manufactures devices that significantly reduce the energy required downstream, either by processing with superheated steam (compared to standard steam) or by producing friction-free surfaces using cascade e-ion plasma (compared to normal plasma).

 Energy Conservation allows us to benefit from the Mechanical And Thermal Advantages that Levers to Heat Pumps provide.

-For most individual users, a good energy efficiency profile and related cost savings are enabled by using less power for the same process objective in a shorter time.
-Most often, this is best enabled using high-quality, higher-grade energy deployed by a modern smart-power device.
-Great scientists, mathematicians, and technologists – several mentioned below, have influenced the development of smart devices.
+For most individual users, a good energy-efficiency profile and related cost savings are achieved by using less power to meet the same process objective in a shorter time.
+Most often, this is best enabled by high-quality, high-grade energy delivered by a modern smart-power device.
+Great scientists, mathematicians, and technologists – several mentioned below- have influenced the development of smart devices.
 Such devices are now used in both the commercial and industrial sectors.
 Electric high-temperature devices are an essential group of smart power devices.
 MHI specializes in high-temperature materials, devices, and controls.

 The typical order-of-magnitude power rating for commonly used devices is shown in the table below.
-The new Smart Devices that consume less power than traditional machines offer a lower number in the range within a category.
+The new Smart Devices that consume less power than traditional machines offer a lower number within their category.
 The order of the unit price paid in the US for power-consuming devices is also shown in the table below.
-Lower power-use (kW) devices, when they perform the same objective in less time than higher-power traditional devices, are often referred to as Smart-power devices.
+Lower-power (kW) devices that perform the same objective in less time than higher-power traditional devices are often referred to as Smart-power devices.

-Smart power devices are energy efficient, offer low footprint/weight, increase productivity, and lower pollution.
+Smart power devices are energy-efficient, have a low footprint/weight, increase productivity, and reduce pollution.
 One may expect to pay about $1 or more per watt (in capital costs) for a smart device that produces heat or work as the objective, especially if the device is flameless and mainly flameless and non-toxic, i.e., no Methane/CO/CO2/NOx is produced or leaked at/by the device.

 “The best ideas on how to do our part to assist energy efficiency with smart power devices include the use of lower amounts of high-grade energy compared to the use of large amounts of low-grade energy for the same objective.”
-The impact of climate change can be mitigated by deep-decarbonizing the industrial sector.
+The impact of climate change can be mitigated by deep decarbonization of the industrial sector.

 - Clean industrial manufacturing methods can reduce CO2 emissions dramatically.
 Free calculator.